tauimonen/phishing_ML/README.md

 **Author:** tauimonen
 **Date:** 2025-10-30
 **License:** MIT License
-You are free to use, modify, and distribute this software under the terms of the MIT License.
-See the [LICENSE](LICENSE) file for details.
+You are free to use, modify, and distribute this software under the terms of the MIT License.  see the [LICENSE](LICENSE.txt) file for details.